 Skip to Content

-Roasted Whole Butternut Squash with Rosemary
+Whole Roasted Butternut Squash with Rosemary

-The garlic and rosemary make this roasted butternut squash recipe!
+The garlic and rosemary make this whole roasted butternut squash recipe!
 Perfect for a weeknight dinner or even a side for a holiday.

 I’m going to be honest, I didn’t like butternut squash until I was an adult.
 I didn’t appreciate the entire cucurbits family of veggies until adulthood.